THE SCIENCE OF NLG — OIL & GAS CASE STUDY

 An Example of the Current Monitoring Situation in Complex, Multi-Asset, Surveillance Centres

-We Believe the Arria NLG Engine Can Effectively Solve This Problem
+The Arria NLG Engine Effectively Solves This Problem

 The Arria NLG Engine effectively becomes the expert.
 It instantly, automatically, continuously, accurately and effortlessly: